 Just two years after the Roosevelt Theater opened, the ever-expanding Balaban & Katz chain acquired the theater and it became just another one of its many Loop houses for nearly half century.

 By the early-1970’s, the Roosevelt Theater was showing blaxploitation and kung-fu films, and though attendance remained fairly strong throughout that decade, the Loop was no longer the entertainment mecca it was when the theater opened, and most people stayed away from the area until its revival in the early-1990’s.

 The Roosevelt Theater was the first major property on its block to go, closed in 1979, little mourned by anyone, and was demolished the next year.
 In 1989, the entire city block (“Block 37”) on which the Roosevelt Theater once sat, in the very heart of the Loop, along with the United Artists Theater and a number of stores, restaurants, and arcades (many housed in late-19th and early-20th century buildings) was razed, in preparation for the construction of a massive office tower and retail complex to be designed by Helmut Jahn, which never came to pass due to a real estate bust.
 A few single story retail units were constructed on the site, but these were demolished after three years, and the plot of land remained vacant for two decades.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Wednesday, June 19, 1957 Movie stars Peter Graves and Peggie Castle made a personal appearance at the Roosevelt for the premier of “Beginning of the End”.
 Autographing photos in the theater lobby.

 Film footage of “A Gathering Of Eagles” World Premiere at the Roosevelt Theater.